-The Center has various resources and tools to support Flex PIMS data collection and reporting on the TASC website with a PIMS webinar.
+The Center has various resources and tools to support Flex PIMS data collection and reporting on the TASC website.
 State Flex Programs have also created internal tools (databases or spreadsheets) for tracking PIMS data while some use TruServe to monitor and track progress.